Transport for Victoria

-Transport for Victoria is a statutory office of the Department of Transport and Planning that is responsible for the planning and coordination of all transport systems in Victoria, Australia.
+Transport for Victoria was a statutory office of the Department of Transport and Planning that was responsible for the planning and coordination of all transport systems in Victoria, Australia.

-It acts as an umbrella agency for Public Transport Victoria (PTV, the statutory authority that manages all public transit in Victoria, including trains, trams and buses) and VicRoads (the statutory authority that manages Victoria's roads).
+It acted as an umbrella agency for Public Transport Victoria (PTV, the statutory authority that manages all public transit in Victoria, including trains, trams and buses) and VicRoads (the statutory authority that manages Victoria's roads).
+In April 2019 the state government combined the responsibilities of VicRoads and PTV into the Department of Transport and Planning resulting in the umbrella agency being redundant.

 History

 The formation of Transport for Victoria was jointly announced on 27 June 2016, by Jacinta Allan, Minister for Public Transport, and Luke Donnellan, Minister for Roads.

 At the time, the government anticipated that TFV would eventually become a single point of information for travel within Victoria, as well as a coordinating agency for the planning of transport infrastructure.

 Adam Carey, writing in The Age, suggested that the new authority would only undermine the role of the then recently established PTV as an umbrella agency.

 The organization became operational in April 2017 to realise the principal objectives of the Transport Integration Act 2010.

-At the start of 2019, TFV became part of the newly established Department of Transport.
+At the start of 2019, TFV became part of the newly established Department of Transport when VicRoads and PTV responsibilities were combined under the new department.
+This made the need for this agency obsolete.